crawl/crawl/crawl-ref/docs/crawl_manual.rst

   The Tengu are an ancient and feared species of bird-people with a legendary propensity for violence.
 Basically humanoid with bird-like heads and clawed feet, the Tengu can wear all types of armour except helmets and boots.
-Despite their lack of wings, more experienced Tengu can fly magically.
-They're quite evasive, especially as they grow more experienced.
+Despite their lack of wings, more experienced Tengu can magically fly, and are quite adept at evading attacks while moving or waiting.

   They are experts at all forms of fighting, including the magical arts of combat (conjurations, summonings and, to a lesser extent, necromancy).
 They